reanjr/tacdom/README.md

 Technical Notes
 ---------------

+### Resource Models

+ - Collection - post to create new resource
+ - Resource - get to fetch, put to update, delete to purge

 ### Markup/CSS Conventions
  - dynamically-generated (but not dynamically injected) content should use class names beginning with a hyphen (ex.: -foo-thing)